chrismwendt/wingmate/README.md

 ## Configuration

 gopls's semantic highlighting prevents SQL syntax highlighting from working.
-You can disable it with this setting:
+You can disable it with this user setting (hit <kbd>Cmd+comma</kbd> then click the file icon in the top-right):

 ```json
 {